fanu-key/GFL-Character-Dialogue-Extract/README.md

 # Girl's Frontline (GFL) character dialogue extract
 Python code to extract dialogue spoken by a specified character from the hit game Girl's Frontline.

-Just run the .exe file or extract.py from command line, will output both a .txt file and .csv file of character dialogue
+Just run the .exe file or run extract.py from command line, will output both a .txt file and .csv file of character dialogue

 Disclaimers:
 - Some characters speak under two names.